SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/README.md

 2. Click on the Clone Repository icon
 3. In the URI field, paste the following URL: https://github.com/SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica.git
 4. The Host and Repository fields will autofill.
-5. Click Next, only select the master branch
+5. Click Next, select the **magicdraw-v18.2** branch if you are using MagicDraw 18.2.
+Choose **before-magicdraw-v18.2** branch if you are using a MagicDraw version older than 18.1.
 6. Click Next until Finish.